-A Happuri, or open face mask, is the term for a style of facial armor worn by the early samurai warrior class and their retainers.
+Happuri (open face armored mask), is the term for a style of facial armor worn by the early samurai warrior class and their retainers.
 Happuri were crafted from leather or iron in an upside down U shape.
-This face mask would protect the forehead and cheeks when worn, without hindering the warriors vision or breathing.
-It was a common mengu (facial armor) for all warriors of that time from the Heian to the mid part of the Muromachi Period (794 – 1450 AD).
+This mengu (face armor mask) protects the forehead and cheeks from attacks and the shinobi-no o (kabuto cord), without hindering the warriors vision or breathing.
+It was a common mengu (facial armor) for all warriors of the time from Heian to the mid part of the Muromachi Period (794 – 1450 AD), then made popular again in the Edo era.
 This Happuri is a traditional design, copied from an original Heian Era facial armor, and looks great worn in the field or displayed one of our menpo stands.

 Dimensions: 17×20 cm in front, and 25 cm circumference measured from ear to ear, over the eyes.

 |For more information, please review our Order Options Explained, Glossary Terms or FAQ Pages.
 You can also Contact Us directly.
 We are always happy to be of service.|

 References: “The Samurai Armour Glossary” by Ian Bottomley & David Thatcher / “The Watanabe Art Museum Samurai Armour Collection Volume 1: Kabuto & Mengu” By Trevor Absolon